vladandjv/maccess/README.md

 MACCESS is a B+ binary tree implementation in C. It is a relational database file system that can work in a multiuser environment.
 It uses
-memory cashing based on a least-recently-used (LRU) strategy.
-Cache is
-stored in a shared memory segment for inter process communication and
-has a high percentage of hits in RAM memory (usually over 60% on 100
-million records), which makes it very fast.
+shared memory segment for inter process communication and  has a high percentage of hits in RAM memory (usually over 60% on 100  million records), which makes it very fast.

-The Locking system locks the cache memory.
+The Locking system locks the shared memory.
 It is based on semaphores and doesn't touch a hard disk.
 It is extremely fast and don't leave any possibility for dead lock, so there is no need for Edsger Dijkstra's banker's algorithm.

 Maccess is tested on 100 million records for the data file with its index file, but there is no reason why it couldn't work with billions of